Kandy-IO/kandy-cpaas-js-sdk/docs/kandy-doc.md

 Destroys the SDK, and removes its state, rendering the SDK unusable.
 Useful when a user logs out and their call data needs to be destroyed.
 The SDK must be recreated to be usable again.
+The destroy command is async, and will happen on the next tick so as not to interfere with any ongoing events.

 **Examples**